bambetel/md/testdata/str02.md

 case
 : A situation provoked to prove Markdown dumb

+Even more
+        edgy!
+: definition - that should be a dt+dd with lazy evaluation

+   And this...
+      looks terrible!!!
+         But is a heading...
+---

 : honk and quack
 Messy geese

 : standalone definition is a regular p

+: inverse,
+line merging still works!

+1. Funny case - thing below should be merged
+: definition
+: this is not a definition, second joined line

+1. Funny case - thing below should be merged compare this

 [1]: Reference